 Best Software for Streaming Games

-Picking your favorite software may look hard and sophisticated - the right app should give you exceptional video and audio quality along with customizations like uploading your own logo, background and overlays, creating layout and so on.
+Picking your favorite software may look hard and sophisticated - the right app should give you exceptional video and audio quality along with customizations like uploading your own logo, background, and overlays, and creating layouts.
 Last but not least - we want your software to be intuitive and easy to use.
-Luckily, there are several options available at low cost - or even for free:
+Luckily, there are several options available at low cost - or even for free!